Mark Dahmke: Biography

+Dahmke was born in Columbus, Nebraska, in 1956.
+His family moved to Osceola, Nebraska and in 1971 to David City, Nebraska where he attended high school, graduating in 1975.

-Dahmke was born and grew up in Nebraska.
-In 1975, he graduated from high school and pursued higher education at the University of Nebraska–Lincoln, where he worked as a programmer for the University of Nebraska Computing Network's Academic Computing Services from 1978 to 1980.
+He pursued higher education at the University of Nebraska–Lincoln, where he worked as a programmer for the University of Nebraska Computing Network's Academic Computing Services from 1978 to 1980.

 He competed in multiple science fairs, earning numerous awards for his work in prosthetic limb design.
 At the Greater Nebraska Science Fair, he finished first in Engineering with his project on bionics in prosthetic limbs.
 He was awarded the David Hawksworth Memorial Scholarship to the University of Nebraska–Lincoln College of Engineering.
 He also received certificates of merit from the U.S. Air Force and Navy, along with a certificate of merit and a bronze medal from the U.S. Army.

 Dahmke's project, "Limb Prosthetics: A New Design," gained further recognition at the 26th Annual International Science and Engineering Fair (ISEF) in Oklahoma City, where he competed against 386 projects from all 50 states and four foreign countries.
 His work earned him a first-place engineering award from the fair and a first runner-up award from the U.S. Air Force.